Here’s the Alex Jones story Megyn Kelly and other reporters should probe

 As a candidate, Trump ran into the arms of Jones.
 In December 2015, he appeared on Jones’ talk show.
 That in and of itself was telling: a candidate from a major party venturing into this netherworld of paranoia and conspiracy.
 (Ron and Rand Paul were the only other prominent politicians in recent years to appear with Jones.)
 During the show, Jones praised Trump for being a modern-day George Washington who could save this nation before it collapses.
 He beseeched Trump to stay in the race and resist pressure from dark globalist forces opposed to his candidacy.
 Trump took the opportunity to brag that he had brilliantly foreseen the threat posed by Osama bin Laden years before anyone else.
 (Trump had not.)
 Jones cheered on the tycoon and said Trump’s campaign was “epic.”
 As the segment came to a close, Trump told Jones, “Your reputation is amazing.
 I will not let you down.”

-That was an stunning moment.
+That was a stunning moment.
 A candidate seeking the Republican Party’s presidential nomination was hailing a man who claimed the last Republican president was part of a cabal that staged 9/11 (or purposefully allowed it to happen).

 That was not the only Trump-Jones link during the campaign.
 Roger Stone, a self-proclaimed dirty trickster, longtime Trump adviser, and JFK assassination conspiracy theorist (who wrote a book saying LBJ killed Kennedy), often appeared on Infowars to tout Trump.
 And Trump tried to bolster his claim that Mexico was sending killers and rapists into the United States with an Infowars video he had seen on the Drudge Report.

 At the GOP convention in Cleveland in July, Jones was the featured speaker at a pro-Trump rally organized by Stone.
 (To be fair, I should note that at that rally, Jones picked me out of the crowd of reporters to denounce me as a representative of the “dinosaur” media.)
 And while in Cleveland, Jones attended the Republican proceedings as a “special guest.”
 (That’s what his credential said.)
-He and Stone also promoted “Hillary for Prison” t-shirts, which championed a message in sync with the “Lock her up” chants inside the convention hall.
+He and Stone also promoted “Hillary for Prison” T-shirts, which championed a message in sync with the “lock her up” chants inside the convention hall.

 How deep Jones’ relationship with Trump goes is a vital question.
 Stone has claimed on Infowars that he set up Trump and Jones, the two “hit it off,” and Trump has “watched Infowars.”
-And during the campaign, Jones said that he “personally talked to” Trump and encouraged him to claim the election was being rigged.
-On another occasion, Jones said that Trump had told him that Jones had “one of the greatest influences I’ve ever seen…It’s greater than you know.
+And during the campaign, Jones said he “personally talked to” Trump and encouraged him to claim the election was being rigged.
+On another occasion, Jones said Trump had told him that Jones had “one of the greatest influences I’ve ever seen…It’s greater than you know.
 Just know that your influence is second to none.”
 In a February 8, 2016, interview with Infowars, Trump senior policy adviser Stephen Miller hailed Jones and Infowars for having “been on top of…the immigration issue” and called on Jones’ audience to support Trump.

 Media Matters, a liberal outfit, has pointed out that Trump has often aped Infowars material: